Mid Atlantic Backcountry Discovery Route

 Soon after leaving Newport, the route passes by the iconic Mountain Lake Lodge, the site of the beloved movie Dirty Dancing.
 Continue north toward the West Virginia state line atop lush tree lined dirt roads.

-Tub Run Road, a highlight of the MABDR, is a slim and slightly technical dirt road with countless twists and turns.
-Red Brush Road is marked by ruts that require undivided attention, and just like that, you’re smack dab in the middle of the George Washington National Forest, which, combined with Jefferson National Forest, means you’re about to savor the largest swath of public land in the Eastern U.S.
+Tub Run Road, a highlight of the MABDR, is a slim and slightly technical dirt and gravel road with countless twists and turns.
+Red Brush Road is drier and brighter than Tub Run, but marked by ruts that require undivided attention.
+And just like that, you’re smack dab in the middle of the George Washington National Forest, which, combined with Jefferson National Forest, means you’re about to savor the largest swath of public land in the Eastern U.S.

-There are numerous camping opportunities in the area as well as lodging options in Covington before the final stretch of this section to charming Warm Springs.
+There are numerous camping opportunities in the area as well as fuel and lodging options in Covington before the final stretch of this section to charming Warm Springs.

 While in Warm Springs we recommend treating yourself to the crystal-clear water that bubbles up to the surface from deep underground.
 This healing water has been luring folks for generations.